-Lattice Tower is expected to register a Significant Growth
+Operator-owned Tower is Expected to Register a Significant Growth

 North America is Expected to Hold Major Share

-The North American region has been witnessing a significant shift, with the majority of towers being increasingly transferred from MNOs to independent tower companies.
-Owing to supporting initiatives by the governments, the region is expected to continually strengthen its position in the global market.
+- The North American region has been witnessing a significant shift, with the majority of the towers being increasingly transferred from MNOs to independent tower companies.
+Owing to supporting initiatives by the governments, the region is expected to strengthen its position in the global market continually.
 For instance, the US Department of State's Global Connect Initiative (GCI) aims to bring an additional 1.5 billion people online by 2020, thus creating a demand for more connectivity and network infrastructure.

-Moreover, aggregate annual wireless capital expenditure in the United States was valued at USD 30 billion, which is expected to augment the market's growth.
-In 2017, the number of mobile phone users in the United States is expected to reach about 266 million, with mobile internet penetration of about 237.2 million.
+- Moreover, aggregate annual wireless capital expenditure in the United States was valued at USD 30 billion, which is expected to augment its growth.
+In 2017, the number of mobile phone users in the United States reached to about 266 million, with mobile internet penetration of approximately 237.2 million.
 Mobile internet penetration is expected to cross 275 million by 2023.
-Increasing wireless data usage continues to compel wireless service providers to improve their networks' quality, and make incremental investments on the coverage and capacity of their networks.
+Increasing wireless data usage continues to compel wireless service providers to improve their networks' quality, and make incremental investments on the coverage and capacity of their systems.

-Subscriber adoption of advanced wireless data applications, particularly mobile video, advanced devices, and densification of advanced networks by wireless service providers, to satisfy the growing demand for high-bandwidth wireless data, are driving the increased deployment of towers in the region.
+- Subscriber adoption of advanced wireless data applications, particularly for mobile video, advanced devices, and densification of advanced networks by wireless service providers, to satisfy the growing demand for high-bandwidth wireless data, is driving the increased deployment of towers in the region.

-The Telecom Tower Market is highly competitive and consists of several major players.
+The telecom tower market is highly competitive and consists of several major players.
 In terms of market share, few of the major players currently dominate the market.
-These major players with prominent share in the market are focusing on expanding their customer base across foreign countries.
-These companies are leveraging on strategic collaborative initiatives to increase their market share and increase their profitability.
-The companies operating in the market are also acquiring start-ups working on Telecom Tower Market to strengthen their product capabilities.
-In April 2018, Crown Castle International Corp. announced that its subsidiary, CCR S.r.l., agreed to purchase a 49% interest in RaiWay S.p.A, a subsidiary of RAI (Radiotelevisione Italiana) S.p.A., the Italian state-owned television and radio broadcaster, for approximately USD 380 million.
-RaiWay employs over 750 people and manages over 2,300 broadcast transmission sites across Italy, representing Italy's largest broadcast tower network.
+These major players with prominent shares in the market are focusing on expanding their customer base across foreign countries.
+These companies are leveraging strategic collaborative initiatives to increase their market share and profitability.
+The companies operating in the market are also acquiring start-ups working on telecom towers to strengthen their product capabilities.

 Reasons to Purchase this report: